verygoodsoftwarenotvirus/todo/development/tips.md

 1. Client: integration tests should use a client they create for their own test, but most don't.
     - Are you using a client that has access to the resource you're trying to test?
     - Are you testing a new route, and if so, does the client use the correct route?

 ##

+## General Pointers

+- When building new frontend features, start in frontend-only mode by running `make frontend-only` and build out all the elements, mocking their behavior with log statements, but simulating data with fakes, and keeping page transitions real.
+It means you'll think through most of the interaction logic, where you can focus on implementation details (like making proper API calls) later.